Igor Pokrajac: Post UFC

 After being released from Ultimate Fighting Championship Pokrajac signed for Croatia's Final Fight Championship promotion.
 His debut was expected to be against Maciej Browarski, but he was replaced and he will now make his debut in heavyweight division against Archontis Taxiarchis at FFC 18 - Ljubljana on 17 April 2015.
 He weighed 102 kg at official weight ins.

 Second UFC stint

 After recording three first round stoppage victories on the regional circuit across the Balkans, Pokrajac was re-signed for a second stint in the UFC.
 He faced Jan Błachowicz on April 10, 2016, at UFC Fight Night 86.
 Pokrajac lost the fight via unanimous decision.

 Pokrajac was expected to face Ed Herman on March 4, 2017, at UFC 209.
 However, Pokrajac pulled out of the fight in early February citing an injury, and was replaced by Gadzhimurad Antigulov.

-On May 4, 2019, it was reported that Pokrajac was released by UFC.
+On May 4, 2019, it was reported that Pokrajac was released by the UFC for a second time.